tommy-mor/wiki-1/content/posts/hackathon.md

 i refuse to do anything that computers can do - olin shivers

 think of meat as a side dish, not as a meal

+## Experiments {#experiments}

+A website, similar to a 'portfolio', that highlights a bunch of cool experiments I have going on with regards to web design.

+The main page, <https://experiments.chvatal.com>, provides an interface for easily browsing each of these without using any JavaScript (or minimizing its usage).
+It allows users to easily browse the different sample applications -- potentially as inner HTML frames, but they could be in amy form.
+Users should have access to a preview of the experiments in some way.

+Regardless of presentation, the website should contain a folder of git submodules -- each corresponding to one of the 'experiments'.
+These experiments are added to the final static site as links when the website is uploaded as part of a CI action or similar, though this can initially be done manually.
+Each submodule should display a website and should host itself in a subdirectory of 'experiments'.

+## Portfolio {#portfolio}

+I've been thinking that my single page introduction isn't quite enough for employers, and that it might be good to add a portfolio with writeups to document each of my projects.

+Maybe I could do this in a cool, nonlinear way, like SSENSE does or similar to how the minimal photography websites approach things.
+Think about how I can write about my projects and include them in a portfolio.

+Ideally I link the repositories and the description for the project is pulled from the README of each repository so I don't have to do any additional writing.
+These READMEs should already include appropriate screenshots, and whatever tool configures the portfolio website should be able to render these.
+(It could also take the GitHub summary line and make that the headline for the project!)

+Perhaps 'experiments' and 'portfolio' are one and the same; perhaps 'experiments' is completely abstract while 'portfolio' is concrete and professional.
+What's the best way to tackle this?